j-iliu/acne04_analysis/README.md

 ### YOLOv11n

 I trained YOLOv11n with the AdamW optimizer, default learning rate of 0.01 lowered to 0.001 with cosine annealing, for 75 epochs with mosaic turned off for the last 15.
-The YOLO cells live in the notebook (`acne04.ipynb`) since they use the Ultralytics API directly.

 ### Evaluation